websanco/liferay-learn/docs/dxp/latest/en/developing-applications/tooling/liferay-workspace/configuring-liferay-workspace.md

    com.liferay.source.formatter.version=1.0.1085
    ```

-   If you want target the newest version, set the above property to `latest.release`, and you'll be upgraded to the latest available version.
+   If you want to target the latest version, set the above property to `latest.release` to be upgraded to the latest available version.

 1. Run any Gradle task, such as `./gradlew tasks` to perform the upgrade.